jasonsiders/apex-database-layer/README.md

 ## Installation

-`apex-database-layer` is available for free as an unlocked package.
+`apex-database-layer` is available for free.
+It can be downloaded in one of two flavors:

+- As an _unlocked_ package with no namespace
+- As a _managed_ package, using the `apxsp` namespace

 You can find the latest or past versions in the [Releases](https://github.com/jasonsiders/apex-database-layer/releases) tab.

 Use the following command to install the package in your environment: